Jeffranjan/ChaiCode-Journey/readme.md

 - **Notes** : Notes written by myself for each class
 - **Peer Projects** : Peer projects are a fun way to create build and work on various projects alongside our fellow peers.
 We get to check an evaluate each other's work
 - **Practice** : Raw coding for sole purpose of writing, iterating, learning, breaking and debugging

+---

+> My Blogs are not included in this Repository as I've hosted them on my personal portfolio wbsite
+> Check it out here - [My Blogs](https://ranjangupta.online/blogs)